DeMatha basketball coach Mike Jones, after 511 wins, takes top assistant job at Virginia Tech

 “I wanted them to know that this was the most difficult decision of my life,” Jones said.
-“I love them so much and I love DeMatha so much.
+“I love them so much, and I love DeMatha so much.
 But in life sometimes there’s decisions that you make that are for the betterment of your family, and that’s what this decision is.”

-According to GovSalaries, which keeps a database of public salary figures, Virginia Tech’s previous associate head coach earned $320,000 annually.
+According to GovSalaries, which keeps a database of public salary figures, Virginia Tech’s previous associate head coach, Chester Frazier, earned $320,000 annually.
+Frazier is now an assistant at Illinois, his alma mater.

-Jones is a former standout guard for the Stags who starred at Old Dominion and later became a DeMatha assistant under Hall of Fame Coach Morgan Wootten.
-When Wootten retired in fall 2002, Jones inherited the area’s most prestigious high school basketball job.
-At that time, he was 29 years old and had no previous head coaching experience.
+Jones, 47, is a former standout guard for the Stags who starred at Old Dominion and later became a DeMatha assistant under Hall of Fame coach Morgan Wootten.
+When Wootten retired in 2002 after 46 seasons, Jones inherited the area’s most prestigious high school basketball job.
+He was 29 and had no head coaching experience.

-Jones has established himself as not only a worthy successor to Wootten but also one of the most respected figures in the D.C. area’s widely celebrated and ultracompetitive prep basketball scene.

-He has won eight Washington Catholic Athletic titles and has an overall record of 511-119.
-He has also helped the program uphold its reputation as a Division I talent factory.
-He currently has five former players in the NBA, including 2017 No. 1 overall pick Markelle Fultz.
+Jones has established himself as not only a worthy successor to Wootten but also one of the most respected figures in the D.C. area’s ultracompetitive prep basketball scene.
+He won eight Washington Catholic Athletic Conference titles and has a record of 511-119.
+He also helped the program uphold its reputation as a Division I talent factory.
+Five of his former players are in the NBA, including 2017 No. 1 draft pick Markelle Fultz and 2019 all-star Victor Oladipo.

-That success has attracted plenty of outside interest, as Jones estimates he has been offered at least one college opportunity in each of the past 15 years.
+That success has attracted plenty of outside interest.
+Jones estimates he has been offered at least one college opportunity in each of the past 15 years.

 “None of them have been what this offer is, and that’s what got my attention,” Jones said.

-Jones said he was most excited by the opportunity to learn from Young and compete in the Atlantic Coast Conference with a team that has a lot of returning talent.
+Jones said he was most excited by the opportunity to learn from Young and compete in the ACC with a team that has a lot of returning talent.
 In Young’s second season in Blacksburg, the Hokies went 15-7, losing to Florida in the first round of the NCAA tournament.

 “I have had the privilege of watching Mike over the years and have continually been impressed with his ability to teach the game of basketball and mentor players,” Young said in a news release.